deepa752/file-line-counter/README.md

 # file-line-counter
 install send2trash using "pip install send2trash".

-The filesLinecount.py and file which have ignore file and folder names both should be in same directory
+The filesLinecount.py and the txt file which have all the names of the files and folders which you want to  ignore both should be in same directory here the folders which you are ignoring will be sent to trash, you can restore that folder from trash if you want that folder